guanyixi/pose/README.md

    **File Path: `/src/events/`**

    - Similar to the team data, each event's data is stored in a Markdown file.
-   - On the home page, events are displayed in ascending order based on their filenames, and only upcoming events are automatically displayed.
+   - On the home page, only upcoming events are displayed in ascending order based on their filenames.
+For optimal performance, older events should be moved to the `/past-events/` folder periodically.
-   - If there are fewer than four events, the event cards will be displayed as static cards instead of a slider.
+   - If there are fewer than four events, the event cards will be displayed as static cards, not in a slider format.